elastic/kibana/src/ui/ui_i18n/README.md

 Where:
 - `translationId` - translation id to be translated
 - `values` - values to pass into translation
-- `defaultMessage` - will be used unless translation was successful
+- `defaultMessage` - will be used unless translation was successful (the final fallback in english, will be used for generating `en.json`)

 The translation `directive` has the following syntax:
 ```html